kevL/yata/ReadMe.txt

 Notes: diff1 must be selected before diff2.
 Diff2 can be re-selected, but re-selecting diff1 causes diff2 to be cleared; diff2 must be selected *after* diff1.
-Reloading a 2da causes its diff to be cleared.
+Reloading or sorting a 2da causes its diff to be cleared.

 Select diff2 causes four noticable things to happen:
 1. cells with texts that differ will be rendered with a teal background color
 2. the tables' cols will be justified automatically
 3. the tables will scroll in unison if possible
 4. the DifferDialog will appear.
 It lists any differences between col headers and row counts.
-Additionally a Goto button in the lower left corner of the dialog can be used to cycle through cell texts that are different in the two tables (key Shift to goto previous).
-Note that the count of cell differences includes the ID-cols but their backgrounds will not be colored teal (since the ID-col is a frozen col).
+Additionally a Goto button in the lower left corner of the dialog can be used to cycle through cell texts that are different between the two tables (key Shift to goto previous).

 A right-click on a diffed cell shows a popup with several operations including these two: